 All three types exist \cite{bm3}.
-Note that the naming of the two types of non-classical surfaces is inspired from Abelian surfaces.
+We note that the terminology is inspired by Abelian surfaces, see Definition \ref{def:Abelian surface ordinary}.

-Moreover, all Enriques surfaces possess elliptic or quasi-elliptic fibrations.
-These fibrations always have multiple fibers.
-Moreover, if $S$ is classical every (quasi-)elliptic fibration has precisely two multiple fibers, both of multiplicity two and neither of them is wild.
-If $S$ non-classical then there is only one multiple fiber, which is wild of multiplicity two.
+In any characteristic, every Enriques surface possesses elliptic or quasi-elliptic fibrations.
+Such a fibration always has multiple fibers.
+Moreover, if $S$ is classical, then every (quasi-)elliptic fibration has precisely two multiple fibers, both of multiplicity two and neither of them is wild.
+If $S$ non-classical, then there is only one multiple fiber, which is wild with multiplicity two.
 Finally, if $S$ is non-classical and ordinary it does not possess quasi-elliptic fibrations.
 We refer to \cite[Chapter V.7]{Cossec; Dolgachev} for details.